-In fact, simple calculators available online are all you really need to get a good estimate of the amount of BTU you’ll need for your use and space.
+In fact, simple calculators are all you need to get a good estimate of the amount of BTU you’ll need for your use and space.

 Thankfully, everything is fairly standardized these days.

-This table gives a quick overview of recommended BTU ratings per room size.
+This table gives a quick overview of recommended air conditioning BTU’s by room size.

 However, that’s a little too simple.